QQuick/Opy/README.rst

 What's new:

+- possibiliy to specify input dir, output dir and config file documented
+- skip_path_fragmens fixed
+- explanatory comments in config file made more clear
+- reasonable defaults provided for all configuration settings
+- -h an --help added in addition to ?
 - pep8_comments option added
 - support for obfuscation of names starting with __ added
 - license changed from QQuickLicense to Apache 2.0